Professor of English

 African American literature, U.S. popular music cultures, cultural theory, race theory, feminist and gender studies.

-It's Been Beautiful: Soul! and Black Power Television ( Durham, NC: Duke University Press, forthcoming).
+It's Been Beautiful: Soul! and Black Power Television ( Durham, NC: Duke University Press, 2015).

 Shout, Sister, Shout!
 The Untold Story of Rock-and-Roll Trailblazer Sister Rosetta Tharpe ( Boston: Beacon Press, 2007).

 Crossing the Line: Racial Passing in 20th-Century U.S. Literature and Culture.
 New Americanists series.
 (Durham, NC: Duke University Press, 2000).

 “ 'Deliver de Letter': 'Please Mr. Postman," the Marvelettes, and the Afro-Caribbean Imaginary," Journal of Popular Music Studies, 24, 3 (2012): 325-32.

 "Soul Vibrations: Black Music and Black Freedom in Sound and Space,” American Quarterly 63, 3 (2011): 673-96.

 “Dreaming of Michael Jackson: Notes on Jewish Listening,” Casden Annual, 8 (2011): 1-8.

 “Passing Strange and post-civil rights blackness,” Humanities Research 16, 1 (2010), np. (online publication).
 Special Issue on “Passing, Imitations, Crossings” edited by Monique Rooney and Carolyn Strange.

 "Rosetta Tharpe and Feminist 'Un-forgetting,'" Journal of Women's History 21, 4 (Winter 2009): 157-160.